 In areas where the program has been successful, property owners and neighbors are much more supportive when they are aware that the animals are “fixed”, and cared for responsively rather than creating a feeder-breeder situation.

-CAWS greatly appreciates the support of businesses in Salt Lake City who have graciously agreed to allow CAWS volunteers to maintain TNR feral colonies on their properties.
+CAWS greatly appreciates the support of businesses in Salt Lake City that have graciously agreed to allow CAWS volunteers to maintain TNR feral colonies on their properties.

 If you do feed feral cats, or know someone who feeds ferals, please make sure the care reduces the feral cat problem.
 Make sure there is extra effort expended up front to create a TNR program for the long-term well-being of the cats.

 For further information regarding TNR, visit the Feral Cat Coalition or Alley Cat Allies.
-For local information, including humane traps for loan, participating veterinarians, feeding stations, winter shelters, and helpful hints on how to get it done, contact CAWS at (801) 328-4731, or send E-mail to email@example.com.
+For local information, including humane traps for loan, participating veterinarians, feeding stations, winter shelters, and helpful hints on how to get it done, contact CAWS at (801) 328-4731, or send an E-mail to [email protected].